acesknust/final-year-projects/README.md

 ## Learn More About Contributions
 In order to learn more about how to contribute to this initiative, kindly follow the `contributions.md` file by clicking [here](contributions.md).

+## Acknowledgement to Contributors
+In order to acknowledge and give credit to all contributors, a dedicated file, [`contributors.md`](contributors.md).
+It will be updated regularly as time goes on in order to recognize their efforts to encourage further contributions.

 <!--
 ---
 **An initiative by [Jessy Baki, ACES President(22/23)](github.com/blackdreamer15).**